To establish a defamation claim in California, you must prove four facts:

 However, a statement of opinion may still constitute defamation if it implies the allegation of undisclosed defamatory facts as the basis for the opinion.
 The main determination is whether a reasonable person could conclude that the published statements imply a provably false factual assertion.4

 In California defamation lawsuits, plaintiffs must present evidence that a statement of fact is provably false.

 If the person who made the alleged defamatory statement was telling the truth, it is an absolute defense to an action for defamation.

 For example, if a person is spreading a rumor about another person, and this rumor is true, there is no defamation

-In cases involving matters of purely private concern, the burden of proving truth is on the defendant.

-A defendant does not have to show the literal truth of every word in an alleged defamatory statement.
-It is sufficient if the defendant proves true the substance of the charge.

-In cases involving public figures or matters of public concern, the burden is on the plaintiff to prove falsity.

-A statement must be unprivileged to be actionable as defamation.
-This is also to say that a showing of privileged communication is a defense against a defamation lawsuit.6

-California courts have codified several privileged communications in Cal.
-Civ.
-Code § 47.
-According to this section, some examples of privileged publications include publications made:

-- In the proper discharge of an official duty:

-- In a legislative or judicial proceeding; or

-- By a fair and true report in, or a communication to, a public journal of a judicial, legislative, or another public official proceeding; and,

-- 2) by one who stands in such a relation to the person interested as to afford a reasonable ground for supposing the motive for the communication to be innocent, or

-As it reads | However, a statement of opinion may still constitute defamation if it implies the allegation of undisclosed defamatory facts as the basis for the opinion.
-The main determination is whether a reasonable person could conclude that the published statements imply a provably false factual assertion.4

-In California defamation lawsuits, plaintiffs must present evidence that a statement of fact is provably false.

-If the person who made the alleged defamatory statement was telling the truth, it is an absolute defense to an action for defamation.

-For example, if a person is spreading a rumor about another person, and this rumor is true, there is no defamation

 In cases involving matters of purely private concern, the burden of proving the truth is on the defendant.

 A defendant does not have to show the literal truth of every word in an alleged defamatory statement.
 It is sufficient if the defendant proves true the substance of the charge.

 In cases involving public figures or matters of public concern, the burden is on the plaintiff to prove falsity.

 A statement must be unprivileged to be actionable as defamation.
 This is also to say that a showing of privileged communication is a defense against a defamation lawsuit.6

 California courts have codified several privileged communications in Cal.
 Civ.
 Code § 47.
 According to this section, some examples of privileged publications include publications made:

 - In the proper discharge of an official duty:

 - In a legislative or judicial proceeding; or

 - By a fair and true report in, or a communication to, a public journal of a judicial, legislative, or another public official proceeding; and,

 - 2) by one who stands in such a relation to the person interested as to afford a reasonable ground for supposing the motive for the communication to be innocent, or